bagder/uncurled/mine/curl.md

 the final urlget version (3.12) on March 14 1998, then renamed the tool to **curl** and did the first curl release almost a week later with a bumped version number.
 On Friday March 20, 1998 I shipped curl 4.0.

+It was only a toy project so of course it was still Open Source.
+I admired and thought Open Source authors were cool and I wanted to be part of that group as well.
+I wanted curl to run everywhere and I knew that I would not be able to make it a universal tool on my own, nor would I alone be able to fix all bugs and add all potential new features.
+It had to be Open Source to go places.

 In November 1998, I posted an update on the website celebrating "over 300 downloads" of the latest release.